idootop/ZenBox/README.md

 If you squint, this could be Vue code.
 But it's React, and it works exactly like you'd expect.

-This is ZenBox - It's Zustand's simplicity with Vue's joyful developer experience.
+This is ZenBox - where Zustand's simplicity meets Vue's joyful developer experience.

 ## Getting started